Physical Sciences (Common Entry) Level 7 CR300

 For information on Fees/Student Grants/Scholarships and Financial Assistance, please click here.

+Physical Sciences are Chemistry and Physics and our Department delivers programmes focusing on the applied, industry-relevant aspects of these subjects.
 Science refers to a system of acquiring knowledge.
 This system uses observation and experimentation to describe and explain natural phenomena.
 Science is an excellent career choice for those interested in understanding how the chemicals, foods and other products that we encounter in everyday life are designed and produced.
 From cures for life threatening illnesses, to environmental protection, to the design of new foods and space science, careers in science are varied and interesting.
+The common entry mode to Physical Sciences offers students the opportunity to study a broad introduction to various science modules before deciding on their preferred stream in semester 2 of year 1.

 About the Courses